hima-97/Calculator/README.md

 # Project Description

-This project consists of building a standard math calculator with a GUI.  <br /> This desktop application is implemented using Windows Forms in the Microsoft .Net Framework.
+This project consists of building a standard math calculator with a graphical user interface (GUI).  <br /> This desktop application is implemented using Windows Forms in the Microsoft .Net Framework.

 # Functionality